What are Amines?

 - Tertiary amine

 Once it bonds with 2 carbon atoms it is called as a secondary amine and when it bonds with 3, it is called as a tertiary amine.
 Primary, Secondary and Tertiary amines all show different chemical properties and also have physical, observable changes.
 They are mainly used in industrial and commercial applications.

-Amines usually have particularly distinct properties about them, such as odors, these odors usually that of rotting eggs or fishes.
+Amines usually have particularly distinct properties about them, such as their characteristic odours.
+These odours usually that of rotting eggs or fishes.
 Aliphatic amines are amines that are less dense than water and are usually stronger bonds of ammonia than aromatic amines.
-The major industrial applications are in making rubber, dyes, pharmaceuticals and synthetic resins and fibers.
+The major industrial applications are in making rubber, dyes, pharmaceuticals and synthetic resins and fibres.
 Certain tests are carried out for the identification of primary amines, secondary amines, and tertiary amines.
 One of the most popular tests is Hinsberg test and the reaction produced from this test is called the Hinsberg reaction.

 A chemical test that is most commonly used for the identification of primary, secondary and tertiary amines is called the Hinsberg test.
 An amine in the presence of an aqueous alkali interacts with a Hinsberg reagent.
 Thus, this is what is meant as the Hinsberg test.
 After the reaction, the following observations are observed:

-Getting a primary amine to react with a Hinsberg reagent usually leads to an amide being formed, called as N-ethylbenzenesulphonyl amide, whereas the reagent used is called benzenesulfonyl chloride.
+Getting a primary amine to react with a Hinsberg reagent usually leads to an amide being formed, called N-ethylbenzenesulphonyl amide, whereas the reagent used is called benzene sulfonyl chloride.
 This is strongly acidic as the hydrogen that is attached as a part of the nitrogen compound.
 Thus, this solution is also soluble in alkali.